Underinflated Snoopy Balloon Sparks Droopy Jokes at Macy's Thanksgiving Day Parade

 It didn't take long for the issues to start popping up during the Macy's Thanksgiving Day Parade on NBC.
 It would seem that Josh Gad is a bit of a menace for live television, missing his cues and possibly having a hand in deflating the Snoopy balloon before it made its entrance at the main leg of the annual parade.

-As you can tell from photos before the parade, the saggy nature of Snoopy's hat is not a feature, and people had plenty of jokes.
+As you can tell from photos before the parade, the saggy nature of Snoopy's hat is not a planned feature, and people had plenty of jokes.
 Josh Gad earned a little blame by holding onto the tether for the balloon shortly before it started to deflate.
+Snoopy's latest balloon is in honor of the upcoming 2024 series Camp Snoopy on Apple+.
+The streaming platform has been the home for Peanuts content, introducing The Snoopy Show, several Peanuts specials and an upcoming Peanuts movie set to release in 2024.

 What is going on with the balloons this year?
 Greg Heffley’s withered hand, Snoopy’s deflated hat 🫠 #MacysThanksgivingDayParade pic.twitter.com/fl045gCYRB— Stef (3am version) 🪩 Philly 5/13 💎 (@CardiganStef) November 23, 2023